Secretary-General to the President (Republic of China)

-The Secretary-General to the President is the highest-ranking official in the Office of the President, Republic of China, and supervises the staff of the Office.
-The current Secretary-General is Lin Chia-lung.
+The secretary-general to the president is the highest-ranking official in the Office of the President, Republic of China, and supervises the staff of the office.
+The current secretary-general is Pan Men-an.

 Duties

 According to Article 9 of the Office of the President Organization Act, "The Office of the President shall have one secretary-general to the president.
 The secretary-general shall be a special-grade political appointee and shall, under the direction of the president, take overall charge of the affairs of the Office of the President and direct and supervise all staff."

-Deputy Secretaries-General
+Deputy secretaries-general

-The Secretary-General is assisted by two Deputy Secretaries-General.
-The current Deputy Secretaries-General are Liu Chien-sin and Yao Jen-to.
+The secretary-general is assisted by two deputy secretaries-general.
+The current deputy secretaries-general are Ho Chih-wei and Xavier Chang.